How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 This covers primary domains, legacy names like Bard, and Bing's chat interface which routes through bing.com/chat instead of the Copilot domain.

 Add this to your custom channel group and exploration segments.
 Test it by checking your referral report for the last 30 days and filtering by source containing "chat" or "ai".
-If anything shows up that your regex missed, append it.
+Anything show up that your regex missed?
+Append it.

 Compare AI Traffic Across Multiple Platforms